Authentic Desktop's spellchecker with built-in language dictionaries (see note below) is enabled in Authentic View.

 This section describes how to use the spellchecker.
 It is organized into the following sub-sections:

 The spellchecker language can be set as follows:

 1.Click the Tools | Spelling Options menu command.

-3.In the Spelling Options dialog that now pops up (screenshot below), select one of the installed dictionaries from the dropdown list of the Dictionary Language combo box.
+2.In the Spelling Options dialog that appears (screenshot below), select one of the installed dictionaries from the dropdown list of the Dictionary Language combo box.

 The dictionary language you selected will be used by the spellchecker for spelling checks.
 If the language you want is not already installed, you can download additional language dictionaries.
 How to do this is described in the section, Adding dictionaries for the spellchecker.

 The Tools | Spelling (Shift+F7) command automatically starts checking the currently active XML document.
 If an unknown word is encountered, the Spelling: Not in Dictionary dialog pops up (screenshot below).
 Otherwise the spelling check runs through to completion.

 The various parts of the Spelling: Not in Dictionary dialog and the available options are described below:

 This text box contains the word that cannot be found in either the selected language dictionary or user dictionary.
 The following options are available:

 •You can edit the word in the text box manually or select a suggestion from the Suggestions pane.
 Then click Change to replace the word in the XML document with the edited word.
 (Double-clicking a suggestion inserts it directly in the XML document.)
 When a word is shown in the Not in Dictionary text box, it is also highlighted in the XML document, so you can edit the word directly in the document if you like.
 Clicking Change All will replace all occurrences of the word in the XML document with the edited word.